majakurcius/hyc2020-tw/markdown-basics.md

 The first row contains the table header, the second row separates the header from the actual content, the third and subsequent rows are the content.

 > **TIP:** Note how you can use the colon (`:`) in the second row to align content in a given column.
-Place it on the right-hand side, left-hand side, or on both sides of the cell to align the content in the whole column along the left, right, or center it, respectively.
+Place it on the inner right-hand side, inner left-hand side, or on both sides of the cell  to align the content in the whole column along the left, right, or center it, respectively.

 ###### [🔝 Go back up](#markdown-basics)